 Cars, filters, carpet, even clothes—there are some things people naturally know need to be replaced over time.

-When was the last time you installed a new air conditioner?
+When was the last time you replaced your air conditioner?

 It might be time to replace your AC if:

-1) Your unit is 12 years old or older.
+1) Your air conditioner is 12 years old or older.

 2) Your energy costs are getting higher.

 If your energy bill seems higher than ever, it might be time to consider installing a new air conditioner.
-If nothing else, at least have a trustworthy technician inspect your unit in case something can be done to optimize it.
+If nothing else, at least have a trustworthy Morris-Jenkins technician inspect your AC in case something can be done to optimize it.

-Sometimes, contractors will install an improperly sized unit in someone’s home, which can result in high energy bills.
+Sometimes, contractors will install an improperly sized system in someone’s home, which can result in high energy bills.
 Quite simply—your AC can’t keep up or it’s shutting off so quickly that it isn’t removing humidity.
+Other times, your AC is aging, or parts are going bad, making it hard for your system to keep up with demands to cool your home.

 3) Your home is too humid.